kunmukh/Interesting-Projects/CS7301/README.md

 ### Benign Dataset

-We selected 30 system programs from our event database that are commonly used in APT campaigns also mentioned in previous studies such as ProvDetector.
-The provenance graphs generated from the benign system programs consisted of 4735.30 causal paths, 37.51 vertices and 45.78 edges on average (Table 3).
-The provenance graph generated from the benign user application consisted of 11779.36 causal paths, 90.36 vertices and 112.38 edges on average (Table 3).
+We selected **30 system programs** from our event database that are commonly used in APT campaigns also mentioned in previous studies such as *ProvDetector*.
+The provenance graphs generated from the benign system programs consisted of **4735.30 causal paths, 37.51 vertices and 45.78 edges** on average (Table 3).
+The provenance graph generated from the benign user application consisted of **11779.36 causal paths, 90.36 vertices and 112.38 edges** on average (Table 3).

 <img src="./assets/benign-data.png" alt="Number of vertex and edges used to create benign profile for system programs"   width="500"/>

 ### Malicious Dataset
-The anomaly dataset contains two datasets: APT attack campaign and APT attack campaign with gadget.
-The APT attack campaign with gadget consists of the APT attack that was conducted using the gadget mentioned in column events in APT Stages using Gadget Chain 1 Table 2.We used a malicious testbed to collect labeled datasets necessary for prediction tasks by running five different kinds of APT attack stages with and without gadgets.
+The anomaly dataset contains two datasets: **APT attack campaign** and **APT attack campaign with gadget**.
+The APT attack campaign with gadget consists of the APT attack that was conducted using the gadget mentioned in column events in APT Stages using Gadget Chain 1 Table 2.
+We used a malicious testbed to collect labeled datasets necessary for prediction tasks by running **five different kinds of APT attack stages** with and without gadgets.

-The provenance graphs for APT Kill Chain Scenario contains an average of 493.92 causal paths, 94.78 vertices and 97.48 edges.
-The provenance graphs for APT Kill Chain Scenario with Gadget has an average of 175.93 causal paths, 30.39 vertices and 29.50 edges.
+The provenance graphs for *APT Kill Chain Scenario* contains an average of **493.92 causal paths, 94.78 vertices and 97.48 edges**.
+The provenance graphs for *APT Kill Chain Scenario with Gadget* has an average of **175.93 causal paths, 30.39 vertices and 29.50 edges**.

 <img src="./assets/mal-data.png" alt="Number of vertex and edges used to create malicious APT and gadget APT profile"   width="500"/>